UCUCDUH/pols_501_wi16/web/stories/index.md

 - *optional* David Freedman, Robert Pisani, Roger Purves, *Statistics*, 4th edition.
 Norton.
 - [Data Camp](https://www.datacamp.com/), a website which provides online interactive R tutorials.
 There is a [student subscription rate](https://www.datacamp.com/enroll-student).

 # Software and Computing

-This course will use R. R is a free and open-source programming language primarily used for statistics and data analysis.
+This course will use [R](https://www.r-project.org/), which is a free and open-source programming language primarily used for statistics and data analysis.
+We will also use [RStudio](https://www.rstudio.com/), which is an easy-to-use interface to R. Instructions to install them are [here](resources/install).
-You can download R https://cran.r-project.org/

 Students should have a laptop that they can bring to both class and lab as we will integrate computing with learning data analysis and statistics throughout the course.